SEAR: Simple and Efficient Adaptation of Visual Geometric Transformers for Unpaired RGB+Thermal 3D Reconstruction: Experiments

 \subsection{Multimodal Point Cloud Reconstruction}

 As shown in \cref{tab:concat}, \ours achieves the highest point cloud metrics: PCC of $0.06$, PCA of $0.47$, and Chamfer distance of $0.27$.
 The next-best method, MASt3R, only has a PCC of $0.27$, PCA of $0.66$, and Chamfer distance of $0.46$, while COLMAP+SPSG produces single-modality sparse point clouds.
-For hybrid methods, the quality of 3D reconstructions is dependent on the 2D-2D correspondences' quality and density; $\text{MA}_{\text{ELoFTR}}$ only detected a small number of correspondences, leading to low metrics. $\text{MINIMA}_{\text{ROMA}}$ finds more correspondences but their uncertainty results in low quality reconstructions---its Chamfer distance is only $1.03$ compared to $0.26$ for our method.
+For hybrid methods, the quality of 3D reconstructions is dependent on the 2D-2D correspondences' quality and density; $\text{MA}_{\text{ELoFTR}}$ only detected a small number of correspondences, leading to low metrics. $\text{MINIMA}_{\text{ROMA}}$ finds more correspondences, but their uncertainty results in low-quality reconstructions---its Chamfer distance is only $1.03$ compared to $0.27$ for \ours.
+Similarly, MP-SfM achieves a Chamfer distance of only $1.08$, due to the limited robustness of depth estimation on thermal images.

 While point cloud metrics are only calculated against scenes with LiDAR ground truth, \cref{fig:mm_point_clouds} provides additional qualitative comparisons across diverse scenes.
 DUSt3R, MASt3R, and VGGT frequently generate disjoint 3D representations for each modality, exhibiting inconsistencies in both scale and spatial alignment between modalities. $\text{MINIMA}_{\text{ROMA}}$ reconstructs less detailed point clouds than our method, which reconstructs consistent multimodal point clouds.